Joseph Sequenzia

 Educated at Parsons School of Design in New York, he joined Grey Advertising New York where he was employed as an art director working on national and international businesses in the realm of print, television and radio.
 While at Grey NY he worked on campaigns for Kohler, American Museum of Natural History, Bloomingdales, Domino's Pizza and Mitsubishi, amongst others.

-He then joined relatively new startup Ryan Partnership started by ex Marketing Corporation of America executive David Ryan.
+He then joined startup Ryan Partnership started by ex Marketing Corporation of America executive David Ryan.
 There he earned awards and praise as he worked on the Pepsi business focusing on the new youth market being identified as "Generation Next" and working with Sir Richard Branson and Simon Wright launching Virgin Megastores in the U.S.

 He joined the startup cable network FX in New York as a writer/producer, which was new concept in television programming.
 The entire network took place live within one large apartment located downtown in New York City, switching between rooms for different shows and dayparts.